 - 1. The drug is used to treat a rare disease or condition affecting less than 50,000 persons in Japan -- with a maximum of 4 persons per 10,000 (.05% of the Japanese population).
 It is important to note that if the number of patients affected by the disease is approaching 50,000 (i.e. 45,000), the MHLW may decide not to grant the orphan drug designation. - 2.
-The drug treats a disease or condition for which there are no other drugs/treatments available in Japan or the proposed drug is clinically superior to drugs already available on the Japanese market (in terms of efficacy and safety). - 3.
+If the drug is used to treat a "designated intractable disease" (nanbyou), the number of patients affected by the disease can be as large as 180,000 people. - 3.
+The drug treats a disease or condition for which there are no other drugs/treatments available in Japan or the proposed drug is clinically superior to drugs already available on the Japanese market (in terms of efficacy and safety). - 4.
 The applicant should have a clear product development plan and scientific rationale so that the eventual marketing of the drug in Japan is more likely.